AlonsoArrarte/CleaningData/README.md

 ### run_analysis.R ###

-This script will download sample wearable computing data and extract measurements on the mean and standard deviation for each measurement in the train and test data sets.
-A file named tidy.txt will be created in the UCI HAR Dataset folder of the working directory.
+This script will download sample wearable computing data and merge the train and test data sets which contain Activities , Subjects and Features.
+From this merged data set, features containing STD or MEAN in their name will be indexed in order to subset the data.
+This subset will contain the Subject ID,ActivityName and each FeatureName and will be written out to a text filefile named tidy.txt,created in the UCI HAR Dataset folder of the working directory.

 ### DATA SET ###